tooryx/pentoolbox/README.md

 # Open Tool Database #

+*This project is not ready to be used!*

 ## About ##

 OTD (Open Tool Database) is a project which goal is to allow penetration tester to quickly retrieve commonly used tools and update them.
-It also offer a ordering and grouping of those tools for easier finding.
+It also order and group those tools for easier finding.

 ## Disclaimer ##

-This project has started really recently, so almost a lot of fonctionalities are missing.
+This project has started really recently, so a lot of fonctionalities are missing.

+You should view it more as proof of concept than a real project for now.

 ## How to use ##